Our services will remain fully functional throughout this difficult time. We promise that our guarantees

 Any other circumstances deemed relevant.

 Permanent alimony may be revoked when the supported party is remarried or chooses to cohabitate with another.
-[Louisiana Civil Code Annotated; Articles 111 and 112].
+[Louisiana Civil Code Annotated; Articles 111 - 118]

 Property division in Louisiana

-When a couple chooses to divorce in Louisiana, they must distribute property in a fair and agreeable manner.
+When a couple chooses to divorce in Louisiana, they must distribute property fairly and agreeably.

-The court bases the award of the family residence on a temporary basis on the following factors:
+The court bases the award of the family residence temporarily based on the following factors:

 The current value of each spouse’s personal property;